Embotics/Scenarios/Run-Ansible-Playbooks/README.md

 ### Install the plug-in workflow step package

-This scenario uses the Ansible plug-in workflow step package (`wfplugins-ansible.jar`), which provides a plug-in workflow step to enable vCommander to execute the ansible-playbook command to install playbook on a target VM.
+This scenario uses the Ansible plug-in workflow step package (`wfplugins-ansible.jar`), which provides a plug-in workflow step to enable Commander to execute the ansible-playbook command to install playbook on a target VM.

 Go to [Embotics GitHub / Plug-in Workflow-Steps](https://github.com/Embotics/Plug-in-Workflow-Steps) and clone or download the repository.
 Then in your local version of the repo, browse to the `ansible` directory, which contains the Ansible plug-in workflow step package.

-To learn how to download and install workflow plug-in steps, see [Adding plug-in workflow steps](https://docs.embotics.com/vCommander/Using-Plug-In-WF-Steps.htm#Adding).
+To learn how to download and install workflow plug-in steps, see [Adding plug-in workflow steps](https://docs.embotics.com/Commander/Using-Plug-In-WF-Steps.htm#Adding).

 ### Create guest OS credentials
 The completion workflows require guest OS credentials to run Ansible playbooks on the deployed VM.
 Before importing the workflow, you must create a set of guest OS credentials.
-1. In vCommander, go to **Configuration > Credentials**.
+1. In Commander, go to **Configuration > Credentials**.
 1. Click **Add**.
 1. In the Add Credentials dialog: